Anirudh-RV/ImageAnnotation/README.md

   a.
 Inserting image names and the username
 //TODO :
 1. Figure out how to save the images with the username in it, in the foler.
+ a.
+How to maintain login information throughout the environment.
+ b.
+Use the username to change information specific to the user accordingly
 2. How to retrieve the names of the user from the actual webpage
 3. Clean up the database

 END OF SECOND REQUIREMENT